 (2) Employed Part-Time Head(s) of work-able households with part-time employment prior to implementation of the activity is 0.
 Expected head(s) of households with part-time employment after implementation of the activity is 22.
-Actual head(s) of households with part-time employment is 4.
-No, the benchmark for this metric has not yet been achieved.
-Percentage of total workable households with part-time employment prior to implementation of activity is 0%.
+Actual head(s) of households with part-time employment is 0.
+No, the outcome does not meet the benchmark for this metric.
+However, the number of heads of household enrolled in our Percentage of total workable households with part-time employment prior to implementation of activity is 0%.
 Expected percentage of total work-able households with part-time employment after implementation of the activity is 11%.
-Actual percentage of total work-able households with part-time employment is 21%.
-Yes, the outcome meets and exceeds the benchmark for this metric.
+Actual percentage of total work-able households with part-time employment is 0%. local FSS program has decreased.
+Only two families are in the Local FSS program at FYE 2020.
 (3) Enrolled in an Educational Program Head(s) of work-able households enrolled in an educational program prior to implementation of the activity is 0.
 Expected head(s) of households enrolled in an educational program after implementation of the activity is 9.
-Actual head(s) of work-able households enrolled in an educational program is 3.
+Actual head(s) of work-able households enrolled in an educational program is 0.
 No, the outcome does not meet the benchmark for this metric.
-Percentage of total workable enrolled in an educational program prior to implementation of activity is 0%.
+However, the number of heads of household enrolled in our Percentage of total workable enrolled in an educational program prior to implementation of activity is 0%.
 Expected percentage of total work-able households enrolled in an educational program after implementation of the activity is 5%.
-Actual percentage of total work-able households enrolled in an educational program is 16%.
-Yes, the outcome meets and exceeds the benchmark for this metric.
-(4) Enrolled in Job Training Program Head(s) of work-able households enrolled in job training program prior to implementation of the activity is 0.
-Expected head(s) of households enrolled in job training program after implementation of the activity is 3.
-Actual head(s) of work-able households enrolled in job training program is 0.
-No, the outcome does not meet the benchmark for this metric.
-Percentage of total workable enrolled in job training program prior to implementation of activity is 0%.
-Expected percentage of total work-able households enrolled in job training program after implementation of the activity is 4%.
-Actual percentage of total work-able households enrolled in job training program is 0%.
-Yes, the outcome meets the benchmark for this metric.
+Actual percentage of total work-able households enrolled in an educational program is 0%. local FSS program has decreased.
+Only two families are in the Local FSS program at FYE 2020.